Shaun Matthew

 As the long-term Musical Director of the Scarborough Symphony Orchestra, he regularly champions works by neglected composers such as William Grant Still, Shirley J. Thompson and Andrzej Panufnik, also collaborating with prominent concerto musicians such as Tai Murrray, Jamie Walton and Jess Gillam.
 From 2023 onwards he will be completing the UK premieres of Grant Still's symphonies.

-Drawing from his Caribbean roots growing up in east London, Shaun is a passionate and vocal champion of arts education and advocacy.
-He curates outreach concerts for school-aged children across the UK and has mentored Chineke!
-Junior Orchestra, Trinity Laban Conservatoire's Symphony Orchestra and Leeds Conservatoire Symphony Orchestra..
+Drawing from his Caribbean roots growing up in east London, Shaun is a passionate and vocal advocate for arts education, diversity and inclusivity.
+The socio-economic difficulties he faced growing up offers him a clear perspective on the issues faced by aspiring musicians from disadvantaged backgrounds.
+He is passionate about making arts accessible to all (were it not for free local authority instrumental lessons he would never have had the privilege of studying at JGSMD and RNCM) and he curates outreach concerts for school-aged children across the UK.
+He has mentored Chineke!
+Junior Orchestra, Trinity Laban Conservatoire's Symphony Orchestra and Leeds Conservatoire Symphony Orchestra and he regularly serves as

 Shaun is also a freelance tubist and a talented transcriber, arranging many scores for brass bands and chamber orchestras.
 He currently holds the position of Professor of Tuba at the University of York.